 Although going out for sushi in NYC is always a great time, we all have those nights when we just want to relax and stay in.
 If you feel like getting fancy and hosting a sushi dinner at home, try out my Cauliflower Rice Sushi!
-They are absolutely divine and the best part is that they are low carb!
-One regular sushi roll with white rice can easily be equivalent to eating 3 slices of bread.
-One sushi roll is never enough and we typically end up eating two to three rolls.
-It is important to keep this in mind if your overall goal is to lose weight.
-Luckily, NYC has so many fantastic options to order the rolls wrapped in cucumber (no rice) or simply in seaweed (no rice).
-There are also some restaurants that offer a cauliflower rice substitute.
+They are absolutely divine and the best part is that they are low carb.
+Luckily, NYC has so many fantastic options to order from as well!

 My Favorite Sushi in NYC